Interview with the Vampire: Plot summary

-Armand arrives and releases Louis, but Madeleine and Claudia are burned to death by the rising sun; a devastated Louis finds their ashen remains.
-Louis sees Lestat crying over the remnants of Claudia's yellow dress, but loses track of him as he plots his revenge against the theatre coven.
+Armand arrives and releases Louis, but Madeleine and Claudia are burned to death by the sun; a devastated Louis finds their ashen remains.
+Louis sees Lestat crying over the remnants of Claudia's yellow dress but loses track of him as he plots his revenge against the coven.

 Louis returns to the Theatre late the following night, burning it to the ground and killing all the vampires inside, leaving with Armand.
-Together, the two travel across Europe for several years, but Louis never fully recovers from Claudia's death, and the emotional connection between him and Armand becomes strained.
-It remains ambiguous even to Louis whether the murder of Claudia was primarily orchestrated by Armand in his desire to gain Louis's companionship, by the coven in their perception of Claudia breaking ancient vampire law, or by Lestat's arrival and desire for vengeance.
+Together, the two travel across Europe for several years, but Louis never fully recovers from Claudia's death, and his relationship with Armand becomes strained.
+It remains ambiguous even to Louis whether the murder of Claudia was primarily orchestrated by Armand to gain Louis's companionship, by the coven believing Claudia broke ancient vampire law, or by Lestat's desire for vengeance.

 Tired of the Old World, Louis returns to New Orleans in the early 20th century.
 Living as a loner, he feeds off any humans who cross his path, but lives in the shadows, never creating another companion for himself.

 Louis tells the boy of one last encounter with Lestat in New Orleans, where Lestat has hidden himself in a rotting mansion and lost touch with the passing of time.
-Armand hopes that seeing Lestat might arouse feelings of passion, sorrow, or anger in Louis and expresses despair that Louis remains cold, unreachable, and unable to share eternity with him.
-The two end their companionship, concluding they have nothing more to offer one another.
-Louis ends his tale, revealing that after 200 years, he is weary of immortality and of all the pain and suffering to which he has had to bear witness and create.
+Armand hopes that seeing Lestat might arouse feelings of passion, sorrow, or anger in Louis and expresses despair that Louis remains cold and unable to share eternity with him.
+They end their companionship, with nothing more to offer one another.
+Louis ends his tale, revealing that after 200 years, he is weary of immortality and the chaos he has created.

-The boy, however, seeing only the great powers granted to a vampire, begs to be made into a vampire himself.
-Angry that his interviewer learned nothing from his story, Louis refuses, attacking the boy and vanishing without a trace.
-The boy then leaves to track down Lestat in the hopes that he can give him immortality.
+The boy, however, seeing only the great powers granted to a vampire, begs to be made into one himself.
+Angry that his interviewer learned nothing, Louis refuses, attacking him and vanishing.
+The boy leaves to track down Lestat, hoping to receive immortality.